Poison ivy rash: What's to know

 It can take several weeks for the rash to heal.

 When to see a doctor

-If an individual develops any of the following signs or symptoms, it is important to seek immediate medical attention:
+If any of the following signs or symptoms occur, a person should seek immediate medical attention:

 - trouble breathing